Climate and Average Weather Year Round in Niagara Falls Canada

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.6 months, from May 4 to August 22, with an average daily incident shortwave energy per square meter above 5.8 kWh.
-The brightest day of the year is June 30, with an average of 6.9 kWh.
+The brightest month of the year in Niagara Falls is June, with an average of 6.8 kWh.

-The darker period of the year lasts for 3.5 months, from October 31 to February 15, with an average daily incident shortwave energy per square meter below 2.4 kWh.
-The darkest day of the year is December 24, with an average of 1.3 kWh.
+The darker period of the year lasts for 3.5 months, from November 1 to February 15, with an average daily incident shortwave energy per square meter below 2.4 kWh.
+The darkest month of the year in Niagara Falls is December, with an average of 1.3 kWh.

 The topography within 2 miles of Niagara Falls contains only modest variations in elevation, with a maximum elevation change of 449 feet and an average elevation above sea level of 566 feet.
 Within 10 miles also contains only modest variations in elevation (453 feet).
 Within 50 miles contains only modest variations in elevation (1,814 feet).